The original Heitz winery barely seemed adequate to nurture the big dreams of founders Joe and Alice Heitz, but it did match their 1961 budget.

 Today this sibling team and their staff deftly merge esteemed winemaking traditions with organic farming practices and astute business expertise.
 Their home ranch is the cornerstone of Heitz' diversified operation which now consists of 375 acres of vineyards in prime locations throughout the Napa Valley.

-Heitz Wine Cellars produces a wide range of wines, including our customers' longtime favorites: Chardonnay, Zinfandel and Grignolino and an exciting recent addition to our line-up, Heitz Sauvignon Blanc.
+Heitz Wine Cellars produces a wide range of wines, including many longtime customer favorites: Sauvignon Blanc, Chardonnay, Zinfandel and Grignolino.
 David also introduced Heitz Ink Grade Port in 1994 which has gained a passionate following.
 See Napa Valley Wines.

 The handsome gray stone cellar on the home property, originally constructed by Anton Rossi in 1898, embodies the magnificent history of Heitz Wine Cellars.
 Still used as a facility for aging wine, it serves as a testament to the Heitz family's significant role in the renaissance of Napa Valley winemaking.